foureight84/CallAttendantNext/README.md

 ## Roadmap
 - **SEON API integration** - provide additional Caller ID discovery as well as number reputation to weave out fraudulent and malicious callers that may not be on NOMOROBO's database.
 - **Voicemail Transcription** - can't guarantee but something to explore if it is feasible to deploy a Speech-to-text feature.
 Whisper-cpp is a likely candidate.
-- **User Request** - While I am the only one using this app daily, if we get more adoptions and you feel that there a must-have feature, then feel free to open a [Feature-Request] ticket in the Issues section.
+- **User Request** - While I am the only one using this app daily, if we get more adoptions and you feel that a must-have feature is missing, then feel free to open a [Feature-Request] ticket in the Issues section.

 ---